 More recently, by drawing on an interdisciplinary approach (history, political sociology and critical IPE) and the use of qualitative methodologies, my research has begun to focus on the impact of US-led imperialism (through war and sanctions) toward countries of the Global South, and resistance to it.
 As a Max Weber Fellow, I will explore these dimensions by focusing on two petro-states, Libya and Venezuela.
 I was also selected to work on the Joint Study Group on human smuggling in Libya/Tunisia for the ‘EuroMeSCo: Connecting the dots’ project, co-funded by the EU and the European Institute of the Mediterranean (IEMed).

-From 2022, I will be a Marie Curie Global Fellow at Ca’ Foscari University and Columbia University, working on a project that focuses on the global dimension of the Libyan conflict.
+Currently, I am a research associate at the EUI, I also hold a position as non-resident research advisor at Hankuk University (Seoul) and Visiting Research Fellow at the University of Turin.
+From 2022, I will be a Marie Curie Global Fellow at Ca’ Foscari University and Columbia University, working on a project that focuses on the global dimension of the Libyan war.

 I am generally interested in historical and contemporary interdependence between local and global sites of power and resistance, with a focus on the MENA region.
 Since 2014, I work as associate editor of Middle East Critique.